16 website metrics to track for growth

 HubSpot customers: HubSpot's social publishing tool automatically adds this tracking if there is a campaign associated with your post.

-With consistent data, you can start measuring your social referrals.
-First, check how much traffic is coming from each referral source page.
-Next, check to see how these referred users engage with your websites.
-Then, track conversions and goal completions from these users.
+Once you’ve got consistent data, you can start measuring your social referrals.
+When looking at this metric, I always check two things.
+First, I look at how much traffic is coming from each referral source page to identify any top performers.
+Then, I check to see how these referred users go on to engage with the website.

 How to Track Social Referrals

-1. Log into your HubSpot Account.
+1. Log into your HubSpot account.

 2. Navigate to Reports > Analytics Tools.